CSCfi/csc-user-guide/docs/support/tutorials/remote-dev.md

 sinteractive -i
 ```

-## Notepad++ and NppFTP plugin
+## Notepad++ with NppFTP plugin

 Notepad++ with [NppFTP plugin](https://ashkulz.github.io/NppFTP/) enables viewing and editing remote files.
 Also creating, renaminig and deleting files is possible.

 * Install the plugin from Plugin Manager.
 * Open NppFTP window from Plugins -> NppFTP.
 * Set up the connection to Puhti, add new profile to Profile settings, use values similar to [FileZilla Puhti settings](/data/moving/graphical_transfer/#filezilla-general-file-transfer-tool).